eromatiya/the-glorious-dotfiles/README.md

 - You need an email_address.
 - You must generate an app password for your account.
 Your account password **WILL NOT WORK!** An App Password is required!
-- Just search the instrucion in the internet on how to generate an App Password for your email account.<sup>sorry i don't have an internet connection while typing this.</sup>
+- Just search the instruction in the internet on how to generate an App Password for your email account.
-	- For example `Create an app password for gmail account.`
 - You need an imap_server.
 	- Just get your email service provider's imap server.
 Gmail's imap server is `imap.gmail.com`.
 You can search it in the internet.
 - Provide the port.